JCSDA/jedi-docs/docs/jedi-components/oops/applications/localensembleda.rst

    * - GETKF
      - RTPP, RTPS

-NOTE aboute obs distributions
+NOTE about obs distributions
 -----------------------------
 Currently Local Ensemble DA requires "InefficientDistribution" obs distribution.
-I.e. each ob and H(x) is replicated on each PE.
+I.e. each obs and H(x) is replicated on each PE.
 This is clearlry Inefficient.
 We have an option to run Local Ensemble DA in the observer only mode with "RoundRobin" to compute H(X).
 Then one can read ensemble of H(x) from disk using "driver.read HX from disk"=true and "driver.do posterior observer"=false that will remove all duplicate H(X) operations from the solver.